5 Things To Do Every Time You Practice Guitar

 5. Wipe Down Your Strings

 This is such a simple thing to do but not everybody does it.
-Have a cloth handy so when you’re finished your practice session, use it to wipe down your strings.
+Have a cloth handy so when you’ve finished your practice session, use it to wipe down your strings.
 Not only does this extend the life of your strings, but it keeps your fretboard clean from dirt and grime buildup.

 If you really want to keep things clean you can use something like the Fingerease Guitar String Lubricant.
 It does a good job at removing the oils from your fingers on the strings.
 The String Cleaner as shown to the right is also a handy option rather than using a cloth.
 They do the same thing so use whatever you prefer.

 When you wipe your strings down, make sure you slide the cloth underneath the strings to remove any buildup in-between the strings and frets.
-If you’ve never done this before, you might be shocked with how much gunk comes off the strings.
+If you’ve never done this before, you might be shocked by how much gunk comes off the strings.

 Of course there are plenty of other things you could do in your practice sessions, but the above five points are areas I feel a lot of guitarists are neglecting.
 Add these five things into your practice routine and you’ll gradually notice a change in how much you get out of each practice session.